Harmonised competitiveness indicators

 Eight sets of weights are currently available, based on trade data for the periods 1995-97, 1998-2000, 2001-03, 2004-06, 2007-09, 2010-12, 2013-15, 2016-18 and 2019-21.
 The HCIs are chain-linked at the end of each three-year period.
 The weights are updated every three years in order to reflect recent developments in the pattern of international trade.

-The HCIs based on the consumer price indices, producer price indices, GDP deflators, and on unit labour costs are calculated against three groups of trading partners:
+The HCIs of a euro area country based on consumer price indices, producer price indices, GDP deflators, and on unit labour costs are calculated against three groups of trading partners: